Medical Education Glossary

 This term refers to the four years of training in medical school.
 Despite being a college graduate, the medical student is an “undergraduate” in terms of completing the work needed for a medical degree.

 This first phase of medical education takes up the first two years of medical school.
-During this time, students study the basic sciences of medicine, learn and practice basic clinical skills—such as taking patient histories and performing physical examinations—and learn about professionalism and ethics.
+During this time, students study the foundational sciences of medicine, learn and practice basic clinical skills—such as taking patient histories and performing physical examinations—and learn about professionalism, leadership and ethics.
 Faculty teaching courses may be clinicians with MDs or researchers with PhDs, depending upon the subject matter.

-A three-part national test that tests students’ fundamental knowledge in the medical sciences.
-The first part of the test is taken at the end of the second year of medical school.
-Students take the second part of the test at the end of their third year of medical school.
+A three-part national test that tests fundamental knowledge in the medical sciences.
+The first part of the test is taken at the middle of the third year of medical school.
+Students take the second part of the test near the end of their third year of medical school.
 The final part is taken at the end of the first year of residency training.
-Passage of all three parts of the test is one of the requirements for obtaining a license to practice medicine.
+Passage of all three parts of the test is one of the requirements for obtaining a state license to practice medicine.

-An experiential learning process that lets third- and fourth-year medical students experience all the key fields of medicine.
-During this time, students—or clinical clerks—work in hospital wards or clinics as junior members of the medical team, closely supervised by practicing physicians or residents.
+An experiential learning process that lets third- and fourth-year medical students experience all the core fields of medicine.
+During this time, students, also called clinical clerks, work in in- and out-patient care settings as junior members of the medical team, closely supervised by practicing physicians and residents.

-One of two types of elective rotations medical students can do in their fourth year of study (the consultative elective is the other).
-The subinternship involves students acting as interns.
-They work on the wards, as they did in their third year, but with added responsibilities.
-Students work more directly under the supervision of a more senior-level physician than before and are given more leeway in decision-making and charting.
+An elective rotation medical students may do in their fourth year of study (although all students must do at least one sub-internship).
+The sub-internship involves students acting as interns.
+They work with in-patients, as they did in their third year, but with added responsibilities.
+Students work more directly under the supervision of a more senior-level physician than before, and are given more leeway in decision-making and medical record keeping.